WordPress/openverse/ingestion_server/README.md

 ### Integration Tests

-The integration tests can be run using `just ing-testlocal`.
-Note that if a `.env` file exists in the folder you're running `just` from, it may interfere with the integration test variables and cause unexpected failures.
+The integration tests can be run using `just ingestion_server/test-local`.
+Note that if an `.env` file exists in the folder you're running `just` from, it may interfere with the integration test variables and cause unexpected failures.

 ### Making requests